-What Are Clinical Trials?
+What are Clinical Trials

-Why Would I Participate in Clinical Research?
+Why Participate in Clinical Trials?

 One of the most exciting parts of participating in a clinical trial is that you can get paid!